Worli

 Worli (ISO: Varaḷī, [ʋəɾ(ə)ɭiː]) is a locality in central Mumbai, in Maharashtra, India.
 It is one of the four peninsulas of Mumbai, with the others being Colaba, Bandra, and Malabar Hill.
-The sea connects it with Vandre via the Bandra-Worli Sea Link.
+The sea connects it with Vandre via the Bandra–Worli Sea Link.
 Historic spellings include Warli, Worlee, Varli, and Varel.
 Originally, Worli was a separate island—one of the Seven Islands of Bombay—which were ceded by the Portuguese to England in 1661; it was linked up with the other islands in the 19th century.

 In the 1990s, a group of terrorists attacked a building in Worli as well as major buildings in the city.

-Geography and Location
+Geography and location

 Worli is located along the western coastline of Mumbai, bordered by the Arabian Sea to the west, Lower Parel to the east, Prabhadevi to the north, and Haji Ali to the south.
-The neighborhood enjoys a prime location and excellent connectivity via major roads and railway lines.
+The neighbourhood enjoys a prime location and excellent connectivity via major roads and railway lines.

 History

-Worli has a rich history that dates back to the time of the seven islands of Bombay.
-It was originally a fishing village inhabited by the Koli community.
-During British rule, Worli underwent significant urbanization and became an important part of Mumbai’s development.
+Worli was originally a fishing village inhabited by the Koli community.
+During British rule, Worli underwent significant urbanisation and became an important part of Mumbai’s development.
 The construction of major infrastructure projects, including the Bandra-Worli Sea Link, further boosted its importance in the city's landscape.
 The Mumbai Police and BPT set up their quarters near Worli Seaface in the 1970s.

-Culture and Heritage

-Worli is known for its cultural and historical significance.
-Key highlights include: